Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Abstract

 \section{Abstract}

 The preparation of high-fidelity non-Clifford (magic) states is an essential subroutine for universal quantum computation, but imposes substantial space-time overhead.
-Magic state factories based on high rate and distance quantum low-density parity check (LDPC) codes equipped with transversal non-Clifford gates can potentially reduce these overheads significantly, by circumventing the need for multiple rounds of distillation and producing a large number of magic states in a single code-block.
-As a step towards realizing efficient, fault-tolerant magic state distillation, we introduce a class of finite block-length quantum LDPC codes which we name tricycle codes, generalizing the well-known bicycle codes to three homological dimensions.
-These codes can support constant-depth physical circuits that implement logical CCZ gates between three code blocks.
-We show that these tricycle codes enable magic state generation with single-shot state-preparation and error correction, leading to a deterministic low-overhead distillation protocol without requiring post-selection.
-Numerical simulations of specific codes confirm robust performance under circuit-level noise with a Belief-Propagation+Order-Statistics Decoder (BPOSD), demonstrating a high circuit-noise threshold of $>0.4\%$.
-Finally, we construct optimal depth syndrome extraction circuits for tricycle codes and present a protocol for implementing them efficiently on a reconfigurable neutral atom array platform.
+Magic state factories based on high rate and distance quantum low-density parity check (LDPC) codes equipped with transversal non-Clifford gates can potentially reduce these overheads significantly, by circumventing the need for multiple rounds of distillation and by producing a large number of magic states in a single code-block.
+As a step towards realizing efficient, fault-tolerant magic state production, we introduce a class of finite block-length quantum LDPC codes which we name tricycle codes, generalizing the well-known bicycle codes to three homological dimensions.
+These codes can support constant-depth physical circuits that implement logical $CCZ$ gates between three code blocks.
+To construct these constant-depth $CCZ$ circuits, we develop new analytical and numerical techniques that apply to a broad class of three-dimensional homological and balanced product codes.
+We further show that tricycle codes enable single-shot state-preparation and error correction, leading to a highly efficient magic-state generation protocol.
+Numerical simulations of specific codes confirm robust performance under circuit-level noise, demonstrating a high circuit-noise threshold of $>0.5\%$.
+With modest post-selection, certain tricycle codes of block-lengths of only $50-100$ qubits are shown to achieve logical error-rates of $6\times 10^{-10}$ or lower.
+Finally, we construct optimal depth syndrome extraction circuits for tricycle codes and present a protocol for implementing them efficiently on a reconfigurable neutral atom platform.